 When modelling these cash flows the inflows are considered separately from the outflows.
 Claims costs take into account recoveries from salvage and subrogation.
-Expenses include administrative, investment management, loss adjustment and acquisition expenses including commissions and premium taxes.

 Claims costs

 The ultimate cost of outstanding claims is estimated using a range of standard actuarial claims projection techniques.
 The main assumption underlying these techniques is that the Company's past claims experience can be used as a basis to project future claims.
 Therefore these methods extrapolate the development of paid and incurred losses, average costs per claim and claim numbers based on the observed development of earlier years.
 The estimation of ultimate claims costs is done at the level of homogenous risk groups.
 These groups are mapped to SII lines of business.